De Lisle carbine: Clones

 In 1970, MAC developed a 9 mm carbine called the "Destroyer", inspired by the need for a silenced weapon to be used in special forces missions during the Vietnam War.
 The first models were based on the Destroyer carbine with five variants made.

 Modern reproductions

+The first reported reproduction of the carbine was in 1983 when Gary Delsignore built a small number of De Lisle carbines, fitted with faux suppressors that had a total length of 16 inches.

+Century Arms sold No. 4 Enfield rifles that were converted to fire .45 caliber.

-A reproduction of the .45 calibre carbine is manufactured by the American company Valkyrie Arms based on original specifications.
+A reproduction of the .45 calibre carbine is manufactured by the American company Valkyrie Arms based on original specifications before it went out of business.

 Special Interest Arms, for a time, produced limited quantities of a De Lisle replica which incorporated an improved magazine adapter system that allows the use of unmodified M1911 magazines and also fully supports the barrel chamber in the action, later discontinued.

-In May 22m2024, US Armament Manufacturing announced pre-orders for a reproduction of the De Lisle carbine.
+In May 22, 2024, US Armament Manufacturing announced pre-orders for a reproduction of the De Lisle carbine.
+As of September 2025, production has started.